stokito/go-logger-noalloc/README.md

 # go-logger-noalloc
 Essential logger that avoids memory allocation (zero alloc).
 Intended for a high performance systems.
-That's why a stack trace is not printed.
+That's why a stack trace is not printed and you must always put a method name or error code to find the place in source code.
 It prints in syslog format so later it can be easily be processed by journald from systemd.
 For example:
 ```go